grindmother/ferment/README.md

 The actual audio files are just torrents (a special variant called [webtorrent](https://github.com/feross/webtorrent) that works over WebRTC).
 The SSB message contains a reference to its magnet url, and you seed the file to other ferment peers.

 Whenever you listen to something in Ferment, you start seeding that file with other peers.
-It will be cached on your machine until you remove it (right click > Stop Sharing Post).
+It will be cached on your machine until you remove it (right-click > Stop Sharing Post).
 In the future this will be handled automatically (you'll only cache liked songs / selected songs from followed users that are weak on the network).

 ## Ferment and Copyright